Protecting Language Models Against Unauthorized Distillation through Trace Rewriting: Introduction

 Conceptually, the problem of anti-distillation is closely related to the extensive literature on poisoning attacks in machine learning~\cite{goldblum2022dataset,tian2022comprehensive,vorobeychik2018adversarial}, and large language models in particular~\cite{wan2023poisoning,das2025security}.
 In this literature, an array of threat models has been considered, including attacks that modify the inputs $x$, the labels $y$, or both.
 However, our setting is distinct from nearly all prior work on data poisoning in four important ways.
 First, we assume the teacher model is queried sequentially, meaning \emph{we do not have access to the full dataset} in modifying the response to each query, but must instead do so online for each query.
 Second, our modification of responses $y$ to queries $x$ must preserve a high degree of functionality to avoid degrading the teacher model.
 Third, our responses must be modified in a way that is \emph{stealthy}, ruling out addition of non-nonsensical tokens in obvious positions, such as at the end of the normal response, where they can be easily detected and removed by an adaptive student.
 Fourth, the rich space of LLM responses $y$ allows far more opportunities for manipulation than the typical label modification attacks.

 We evaluate our methods on LLM reasoning benchmarks using a variety of student model architectures.
 Our results show that our optimized instruction-based rewriting approach achieves strong anti-distillation effects, reducing student accuracy by up to 61.3\%---a significantly stronger anti-distillation effect than the recent baseline approaches.
 At the same time, our approach maintains and often even \emph{improves} teacher performance, in contrast to baselines, which exhibit significant teacher performance degradation.
 We also observe a scaling property where stronger student models experience greater performance degradation, suggesting that capable models more effectively learn the corrupted reasoning patterns.
-For output watermarking, our approach enables reliable detection with few verification query while attaining \emph{an essentially zero false alarm rate}, significantly outperforming state-of-the-art API watermarking baselines.
+For API watermarking, our approach enables the embedding of watermarks into student models that can be reliably detected with few verification query while attaining \emph{an essentially zero false alarm rate}, significantly outperforming state-of-the-art API watermarking baselines.

 In summary, our main contributions are: \begin{enumerate}[leftmargin=*,topsep=0pt,itemsep=-1ex] \item Several prompt-based and gradient-based rewriting approaches for anti-distillation.

 \item A prompt-based rewriting approach for stealthy watermark embedding.